zumoshi/BrowserSelect/README.md

 # Download

-you can download browser select here : [Browser select v1.2.0 (191KB)](https://github.com/zumoshi/BrowserSelect/releases/download/1.2.0/BrowserSelect.exe)
+you can download browser select here : [Browser select v1.2.1 (191KB)](https://github.com/zumoshi/BrowserSelect/releases/download/1.2.1/BrowserSelect.exe)

 # Changelog

+v1.2.1
+- bugfix for InternetExplorer to open links in a new tab instead of a new window

 v1.2
 - you can now add url patterns to select the browser based on url automatically.